 These findings are confirmed by the clinical findings presented in JJR2.
 The authors reported that "only in-seminary (not pre-seminary) same-sex sexual behavior was significantly related to post-ordination sexual behavior" (consistent with Model 2, Panel 4) and "only in-seminary (not pre-seminary) same-sex sexual behavior was significantly related to the increased likelihood of a male child victim" (consistent with Model 2, Panel 5).
 They also reported that "pre-seminary and in-seminary sexual behavior were significantly related to each other, such that priests who had pre-seminary same-sex experiences also often had in-seminary same-sex experiences and vice versa."

 Taken together, this evidence suggests that seminarians, either homosexual or heterosexual, who had not been sexually active (either at all or had ceased) prior to seminary were socialized or enticed into same-sex sexual behavior while in seminary, and that those who had been same-sex sexually active prior to seminary were likely to continue or increase such behavior in seminary.
-Not surprisingly, those who did begin or continue same-sex sexual activity in seminary were more likely to continue in such activity after seminary than
+Not surprisingly, those who did begin or continue same-sex sexual activity in seminary were more likely to continue in such activity after seminary than those who abstained from it, regardless of whether they had been sexually active prior to seminary, and were also more likely to engage in minor sex abuse, though this involved only a small proportion of these men.

 &lt;sup>52 JJR2 denies that these results are related to homosexual priests because same-sex sexual activity is not always related to homosexual identity.
 This is true, but the two are very closely related, to the point that it is specious to deny the association.
-On the General Social Survey, which presents a recurring representative sample of the U.S. population since 1972, 99.3% of men who described themselves as "straight or heterosexual" had only female partners in the past year, and 93% of men who described themselves as "gay or homosexual" had only male sex partners the in past year (an additional 3% had both male and female partners).
+On the General Social Survey, which presents a recurring representative sample of the U.S. population since 1972, 99.3% of men who described themselves as "straight or heterosexual" had only female partners in the past year, and 93% of men who described themselves as "gay or homosexual" had only male sex partners in the past year (an additional 3% had both male and female partners).
 [Tabulation by the author.
 The General Social Survey data are publicly available without restriction, courtesy of the National Opinion Research Center and the University of California, Berkeley, at http://sda.berkeley.edu/archive.htm.]